MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/dotnet-azure.md

 date: 03/20/2023
 ---

-# Build API clients for .NET with Azure authentication
+# Build API clients for .NET with Microsoft identity authentication

 In this tutorial, you will generate an API client that uses [Microsoft identity authentication](/azure/active-directory/fundamentals/auth-oauth2) to access [Microsoft Graph](/graph/overview).